Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Low-temperature quantum transport

-At low temperature, all samples' differential resistance exhibits a zero bias peak \cite{SM}.
-Considering the linear regime, with a low excitation current, and for temperatures below 20 K, magnetoconductance has two main characteristics: a weak-antilocalization (WAL) peak at zero magnetic field, and sizeable universal conductance fluctuations (UCF) (Fig. \ref{fig:interf}c for sample $\mathcal{L}$).
+At low temperature, {the differential resistance of all samples} exhibits a zero-bias peak, which cannot be attributed to self-heating (Sec.
+7 of Supplemental Material \cite{SM}).
+Considering the linear regime, with a low excitation current, and for temperatures below 20 K, magnetoconductance has two main characteristics: a weak-antilocalization (WAL) peak at zero magnetic field, and sizable universal conductance fluctuations (UCFs) [Fig. \ref{fig:interf}(c) for sample $\mathcal{L}$].

 The low-field WAL peaks are fitted using the Hikami-Larkin-Nagaoka relation :